WWXD/WorldWeb-XD/README.md

 ## How to update your website

-1. Download the most recent Blargboard package (be it an official release or a Git package).
+1. Download the most recent WorldWeb XD package (be it an official release or a Git package).
 2. Copy the files over your existing board's files.
 WARNING: Make sure to not overwrite/delete the config directory, especially config/salt.php!
 Lose that one and you'll have fun resetting everyone's passwords.
 Everything else is safe to overwrite.